 Kentucky seeking federal help as floodwaters cause damage

+Aerial photos showed cars and other vehicles nearly under water, and dark waters swirling in streets of some cities.

-“These weather events have been brutal on Kentucky,” Beshear said Tuesday at an afternoon news briefing.
+“These weather events have been brutal on Kentucky,” Beshear said at a news briefing Tuesday afternoon.

 Floodwaters were receding in many parts of Kentucky on Tuesday, but problems remained.

-State officials said the Kentucky River in Breathitt County was putting pressure on an earthen dam under Kentucky 15, forcing the county to call for about 1,000 residents in Jackson to evacuate.
+State officials said the Kentucky River in Breathitt County was putting pressure on an earthen dam there, forcing the county to call for about 1,000 residents in Jackson to evacuate.
 Beshear said the evacuations were a precaution.

-The state sent engineers to assess the problem and emergency officials are placing sandbags to help control the erosion, state Transportation Secretary Jim Gray said Tuesday.
+The state sent engineers to assess the problem and emergency officials are placing sandbags to help control the erosion, state Transportation Secretary Jim Gray said.

 Nearly 50 counties and cities in Kentucky have issued disaster declarations, according to state Emergency Management Director Michael Dossett.